-After moving west and graduating from California State University, Northridge in 2000, she co-founded the Sons Of Beckett Theatre Co.
-(The S.O.B.s) in Hollywood, CA. Erin directed numerous shows with the S.O.B.s, including Shakespeare’s Measure for Measure and her own adaptation of Paulo Coelho’s Veronika Decides to Die.
-She led the company in a Charles Mee inspired “(re)making project”, which resulted in the original creation, 29 Things to Do on a Rainy Day.
-Also with the S.O.B.s, Erin assistant-directed and choreographed the west coast premiere of Chinese Nobel Laureate Gao Xingjian’s The Other Shore for the Edge of the World Theatre Festival.
+On the West Coast she co-founded and acted as Production Manager for the Sons of Beckett Theatre Co.
+(The SOBs) based in Hollywood, CA. With the SOBs she directed Shakespeare’s Measure for Measure and her own adaptation of Paulo Coelho’s Veronika Decides to Die.
+As an actor with the company she performed as Katrin in Mother Courage and Jocasta in the musical-vaudeville take on Oedipus the King.
+She led the company in the creation of a devised production about art and memory, 29 Things to Do on a Rainy Day.
+Erin assistant-directed and choreographed the West Coast premiere of Chinese Nobel Laureate Gao Xingjian’s The Other Shore for the Edge of the World Theatre Festival.

-Erin has co-produced and performed in premieres by Joe Luis Cedillo with Tres Chingasos Theatre Collective, including Textbooks & Fences and El Colonel at Tia Chucha’s Café Cultural, and Lumbre at Highways Performance Space in Santa Monica.
+Erin has worked as an actor, director, and producer with numerous Los Angeles theater companies.
+She co-produced world premieres by Joe Luis Cedillo with Tres Chingasos Theatre Collective/Company of Strangers, including three she performed in, Textbooks & Fences and El Colonel at Tia Chucha’s Café Cultural in Sylmar, and Lumbre at Highways Performance Space in Santa Monica.

 She holds an MFA in Directing from UC Irvine, a BA in Theatre Arts from CSUN, and an AA in Theatre Arts from Berkshire Community College.